 LETG/ACIS-S observations show that the contaminant is composed of carbon, oxygen and fluorine.
-Figure 6.9 shows that the oxygen-to-carbon ratio of the material condensing onto the ACIS filters has varied significantly during the mission indicating the presence of several different contaminants which have dominated the condensation rate onto the ACIS filters at different times.
+Figure 6.10 shows the accumulation rate for C, O, and F in $\mu g \, cm^{-2} \, year^{-1}$.
+Figure 6.11 shows that the oxygen-to-carbon ratio of the material condensing onto the ACIS filters has varied significantly during the mission indicating the presence of several different contaminants which have dominated the condensation rate onto the ACIS filters at different times.

 To assist with the proposal process, PIMMS tables are generated for the ACIS effective area based on an extrapolation of the current contamination model to the middle of the next Cycle, which is an extrapolation of approximately 18 months.
-Based on recent changes in the behavior of the out-gassed material condensing onto the ACIS filters, proposers are advised to include an uncertainty of about 10% in the predicted ACIS on-axis count rates below about 1 keV, and about 20% near the chip edge.
+Based on recent changes in the behavior of the out-gassed material condensing onto the ACIS filters, proposers are advised to include an uncertainty of about 10% in the predicted ACIS on-axis count rates below about 1 keV, and about 20% near the edges of the ACIS-S and ACIS-I arrays.